-This issue paper addresses the role of hatcheries and/or fish transplants in Montana's bull trout recovery effort.
-The issue of hatchery use in fisheries management, including native species recovery, is currently under debate.
-In consideration of this ongoing controversy, we believe it is important to discuss the distinction between traditional fish stocking and the hatchery uses proposed here.
-Introductory and background information is presented to define key terms and familiarize the reader with the breadth and scope of the subject matter.
-Historical information on bull trout culture, the ESA perspective, and the changing role of hatcheries are reviewed.
+This issue paper addresses the role of bull trout stocking, whether from hatcheries and/or fish transplants, in Montana's bull trout recovery effort.
+The appropriate use of hatcheries in fisheries management, including native species recovery, is currently under debate.
+In consideration of this ongoing controversy, we believe it important to discuss the distinction between traditional fish stocking and the hatchery uses discussed here.
+Introductory and background information is presented to define key terms and familiarize the reader with the subject matter, including historical information on bull trout culture, the Endangered Species Act (ESA) perspective, and the changing role of hatcheries.
+We described and evaluated potential strategies involving the use of hatcheries or transplants in bull trout recovery.
+We accepted or rejected each strategy based on screening criteria (Appendix A).